 It’s important to set goals, both for our work and for our self.

-Goals reflect our focus: Without goals we can easily go in four directions at once, never accomplishing anything.
-Another of my goals is to watch less TV, specifically I will not idly view it, and I will not begin watching any new series.
-This gives more time to read, write reviews, and do other things to advance my career as a writer.
+Without goals, we can easily go in four directions at once, never accomplishing anything.
+Another of my goals is to watch less TV, specifically, I will not idly view it, and I will not begin watching any new series.
+This gives me more time to read, write reviews, and do other things to advance my career as a writer.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!